5p1ke5/CSCI3510-ShootingGallery/ReadMe.md

 How To Install A New Build:
 1. Go to the google drive and get it from the builds folder.
+Unzip it to wherever.
 2. See 'How to Pull Changes' to pull any incoming changes.

 Changes to this project are made in two halves.